Jubatian/Kratemaqht-on-a-Treadmill/README.rst

   on every configuration I tried, it removes the shining gem on the forehead of the dragon, and the eyes.
 Gimp's quantizer is a lot better in this respect.

-- The scolorq program.
-I found it quite satisfactory, however natively it destroys the alpha channel.
-It will need further work to produce some solution involving this program in a bulk image converter.